Fact: According to data from 1 million cold emails, 57.2% of replies come after your first follow-up email.

 {{Your Name}}

-Thanks for reaching out!
-It’s great to see that {{Company Name}} is interested in learning more about {{benefit}]
+Thanks for reaching out — it’s great to see that {{Company Name}} is interested in learning more about {{benefit}}.

-To help me get you the right resources, can you please tell me a little about what you are hoping to accomplish with {{product/service}}?
+To help me send the most relevant resources, can you tell me a little about what you’re hoping to accomplish with {{product/service}}?

-If it’s easier, happy to chat on the phone as well!
-You can view my availability here {{Calendar link}}.
+If it’s easier, I’m happy to chat on the phone as well.
+You can view my availability here:

 {{Your Name}}

-Subject line: How’s it going with {{product/service}}?
+Subject: How’s it going with {{product/service}}?

-Checking in on my last message, as I noticed that you and your team are currently using {{Company Names}} free {{product/service}}.
+Just checking in — I noticed you and your team are currently using {{Company Name}}’s free {{product/service}}.

-Please let me know when might be a good time for a call, or feel free to book time on my calendar here. {{Calendar link}}
+Let me know if you’d like to book a quick call, or feel free to grab time on my calendar here:

 {{Your Name}}

-{{!First Name}},
+{{First Name}},

 {{Your Name}}